dotlang/language/basics.md

 7. If a function has no input, you can can eliminate input/output type declaration part (Example B).
 In this case, compiler will infer output type.
 8. Optional arguments: When calling a function, you can ommit arguments that are at the end and accept `nothing` (Example C).
 9. If a function is being called with literals (compile time known values), compiler will try to evaluate it during compilation (e.g. generics).
-10. Module level functions that start with `_test` and have no input are considered unit test functions.
+10. Module level functions that start with `_test` and have no input/output are considered unit test functions.
 You can later instruct compiler to run them (Example D).
 11. There is `assert` core function that can be used for checking assertions.
 You can disable assertions with a compiler flag.
 12. You can chain multiple nested function calls in reverse order via `::` operator (Example E).